cydriclopez/docker-pg-dev/README.md

 I hope more people use it.
 I drive around my car with a PostgreSQL license [plate frame](https://www.cafepress.com/+postgresql_license_plate_frame,46809099) just to help advertise the project.

 You can read more about its documentation, features, and history in [PostgreSQL.org](https://www.postgresql.org/about/).
-In IT environments strongly controlled by a competing commercial product this website might be filtered, so try this [Wikipedia site](https://en.wikipedia.org/wiki/PostgreSQL).
-If this Wikipedia site is blocked by a "postgresql" keyword filter then too bad for you.
+In IT environments strongly controlled by a competing commercial product this website might be blocked, so try this [Wikipedia site](https://en.wikipedia.org/wiki/PostgreSQL).
+If this Wikipedia site is also blocked by a "postgresql" URL keyword filter then too bad for you.
+You can try search more info on it.
 This just tells you that the database market is highly competitive.

 ### Docker intro